k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 </td>
 <td width="482">
 <p>The action of applying the Fabric Studio component into the Fabric Server (DB).
 A newly created Fabric component or an updated one will not be reflected in the Fabric DB until it is deployed to the Fabric Server.</p>
 <p>Deployment is needed for each implementation change.
-For example, LU Schema definition changes, transformation rules changes to Functions, Globals and Translations.</p>
+For example, LU schema definition changes, transformation rules changes to Functions, Globals and Translations.</p>
 </td>
 </tr>
 </tbody>